Book Review: None of This Is True by Lisa Jewell

 • Romance: kisses

-• Trigger/Content Warnings: loss of parents
+• Trigger/Content Warnings: physical altercations, loss of life

 Instagram || Goodreads || The StoryGraph